Elusive Butterfly: Rival cover versions

 The song was also recorded and released, in 1966, in the British Isles by Val Doonican, with both the Lind and Doonican versions reaching a UK chart peak of number 5 - Doonican's subsequent to Lind's - in March/April 1966; in Ireland only Doonican's version was a major hit, peaking at number 3.
 Lind later said of Doonican's cover: "When you write a song, you can't claim ownership of it.
 Val Doonican’s version was different from mine, but I kinda liked that."

-In South Africa a local cover of "Elusive Butterfly" by Judy Page (af) debuted at number 20 in the Top 20 chart of 22 April 1966, a week before the number 19 debut of the Lind original: although the Page cover initially retained ascendance, the Lind original was ultimately rose higher, to a number 4 peak on 20 May 1966, when the Page cover held at its number 5 peak.
+In South Africa a local cover of "Elusive Butterfly" by Judy Page (af) debuted at number 20 in the Top 20 chart of 22 April 1966, a week before the number 19 debut of the Lind original: although the Page cover initially retained ascendance, the Lind original ultimately rose higher, to a number 4 peak on 20 May 1966, when the Page cover held at its number 5 peak.